Vyral/terrence-boykin/_posts/2020-08-28-what-do-you-need-to-know-about-new-construction-financing.md

 14:01—Wrapping things up

 As always, if you have questions about this or any real estate topic or are thinking of buying or selling a home soon, don’t hesitate to reach out to me.
-I’m happy to help.&nbsp;
+I’m happy to help.
+You can also contact Eduardo G. Rodriguez at 919-249-2270 or by emailing him at [eduardo.rodriguez@fidelitybanknc.com](mailto:eduardo.rodriguez@fidelitybanknc.com).